Sydney Leroux: College career

 Leroux played collegiate soccer for UCLA from 2008 to 2011, under head coaches Jill Ellis (2008–10) and B. J. Snow (2011).
-During her freshman season, she started 18 of the 19 games in which she played.
-She was the sixth-highest scorer on the team with five goals and six assists for a total of 16 points on the season, and was named to the All-Freshman Team in the Pacific-10 Conference (Pac-10).
+During her freshman season, she started in 18 of the 19 games in which she played.
+She was the sixth-highest scorer on the team, with five goals and six assists, for a total of 16 points during the season, and was named to the All-Freshman Team in the Pacific-10 Conference (Pac-10).
 During her second year, she led UCLA in scoring with 48 points (23 goals, two assists) and was a semi-finalist for the Hermann Trophy.
-Her 23 goals ranked second in the Pac-10 and tied with teammate Lauren Cheney for a new single-season record at UCLA.
+Her 23 goals ranked second in the Pac-10 and she tied with her teammate Lauren Cheney for a new single-season record at UCLA.
 Leroux earned Soccer America MVP second team, Second-team All-Pac-10, and 2009 NCAA All-Tournament Team honors the same year.
-During the first round of the NCAA Division I Women's Soccer Tournament, she tied the school's record for most goals scored in a single match after scoring four during the team's 7–1 defeat of Boise State.
+During the first round of the 2009 NCAA Division I Women's Soccer Tournament, she tied the school's record for most goals scored in a single match after scoring four during her team's 7–1 victory over Boise State.

 "She's the most competitive person I've worked with, mentally and physically.
 She's been through a lot.
 When it's harder for her is when she's better."